Murder of Danielle van Dam: Aftermath

 In the months following the end of the trial, audio tapes of Westerfield being interviewed were released to the media.
 During his first interview, he is heard to ask an officer to "leave your gun here for a few minutes" in a seeming suggestion that he would like to commit suicide.
 In one police interview he tells investigators that he does not feel emotionally stable.
 In one interview he is told that he failed a polygraph test; Westerfield says he wants a retest and that he was not involved in Danielle's disappearance.

 In late 2003, San Diego police received a letter from an outside party confessing to Danielle's murder.
 The author claimed to be James Selby, a man accused of various sex-related crimes in five states, including in the San Diego area.
 Both police and Dusek read the letter, and deemed it not credible; however, Dusek forwarded the letter to the office of Westerfield's attorney, Steven Feldman, who declined to comment.
 Selby, who also claimed responsibility for the slaying of JonBenét Ramsey, committed suicide while awaiting sentencing in Arizona on November 22, 2004.

-An episode of Animal Witness, an animal-based forensic series on the US TV network Animal Planet, was based on the belief that hairs consistent with Danielle's dog, which were found in Westerfield's laundry, in his RV, and on his comforter at the dry-cleaners, first got onto her pajamas when she cuddled with the dog, and then were carried on the pajamas to his house and RV in accordance with Locard's exchange principle.
+An episode of Animal Witness, an animal-based forensic series on the American TV network Animal Planet, was based on the belief that hairs consistent with Danielle's dog, which were found in Westerfield's laundry, in his RV, and on his comforter at the dry-cleaners, first got onto her pajamas when she cuddled with the dog, and then were carried on the pajamas to his house and RV in accordance with Locard's exchange principle.

 Legacy

-An overpass on Interstate 8 in El Cajon has been named the Danielle van Dam Memorial Overpass.
+An overpass on Interstate 8 at N 2nd Street in El Cajon has been named the Danielle van Dam Memorial Overpass.
 It is near the place where her body was found.

 The years after the murder have led to increased levels of crime awareness in San Diego's neighborhoods as well as the institution of funds and benefits made in her honor.
 Her family still lives in Southern California.
 They have formed a Danielle Legacy Foundation which works to "promote volunteerism that will initiate positive changes that will put our children's safety first."